 LINA BIELSTEN, Editor in Chief

-What is it like to work with Östermalms Saluhall?
+How is it like to work with Östermalms Saluhall?

 What do you enjoy most about the assignment?

 - The opportunity to work in a beautiful setting with food of the highest class!
 Moreover, it is an assignment with a lot of variation in the daily work and you get a great creative height in the various projects – when I arrange food images, design the website and app, create magazines, produce ad campaigns and plan events.
-No day is ever the same!
+No work day is ever the same!
 I often get ”free” lessons from the food hall traders in everything from how to handle meat to the selection of the best fish for a particular season.
 Sometimes you get a little treat – a very appreciated gesture.
 Many believe that the best thing is interviewing famous profiles I feature in the magazine.
 Sure, you could hear deep sighs from my female acquaintances when I was having coffee with Måns Zelmerlöw on Valentine’s Day of all days and it is great to see our beloved artists here, but I equally like the little everyday moments with all the “regulars”.
 I have known many of the guests several years so often we stop to talk and share a laugh with each other.
-I also enjoy to sit alone with my morning coffee in the cosy corner at Robert’s Coffe and see the market hall come to life – or to end a busy week with a glass of Pol Roger at the bar on a Friday evening at Lisa Elmqvist!
-It is a warm and genuine atmosphere in Östermalms Saluhall and I hope that it is preserved as this food hall is a unique place in Stockholm!
+I also enjoy to sit alone with my morning coffee in the cosy corner at Robert’s Coffee and see the market hall come to life – or to end a busy week with a Toast Skagen at the bar on a Friday evening at Lisa Elmqvist!
+It is a warm and genuine atmosphere in Östermalms Saluhall and I hope it will be preserved since this food hall is a unique place in Stockholm!

 .Do you have a special memory of your own from the food hall?!